 I would suggest you retain counsel to assist you in sorting out the situation.
 Simply answering the lawsuit, denying the person is you and denying you owe the debt will not subject you to liability for the debt.
 However, the lawsuit would need to be properly answered and then would need to be...Read more »

 I am not clear on what you are referring to as a "cc company."
 However, in order to file suit on a contract, you do not have to have the original.
 You simply need to be able to prove the terms of the contracts in accordance with Georgia's evidence code.
-There are other ways to prove the contract...Read more »
+There are other ways to prove...Read more »

 Presuming they have a second mortgage, they have a right under their promissory note to file suit.
 I would recommend retaining counsel who can assist you with the lawsuit and in negotiating a resolution.